 In many cases, parents are able to reach a settlement, but in no case should they rely on an informal agreement.
 Because the original child support order remains in force until it is changed — or the child reaches 18, the age of majority in North Carolina — the parents should present their agreement to the court to get a new order.

 If a supporting parent refuses to pay child support, there are many enforcement means available to the other parent.
 Courts have the power to garnish wages, seize bank accounts, intercept tax refunds, suspend professional and driver licenses, and even incarcerate parents whose payments are delinquent.

 Our firm provides assertive representation in post-divorce actions for modification and enforcement to protect your financial rights and the welfare of your children.

 A fair child support order is vitally important to your financial security and your children’s welfare.
-The experienced attorneys at the Carolina Law Group in New Bern take determined steps to ensure fair child support outcomes.
-Call us at 252-636-3737 or contact us online to schedule a consultation with an accomplished family lawyer.
+The experienced attorneys at the Carolina Law Group in New Bern, Havelock, and Morehead City take determined steps to ensure fair child support outcomes.
+Call us at 252-672-2059 or contact us online to schedule a consultation with an accomplished family lawyer.